 Uses, Benefits and Side Effects of Cannabis Indica, Sativa and Hybrid strains

-Cannabis has been used for ages.
-It has been used in religious rituals, medical practices, and simple pleasures.
-As a plant, it has fallen into two groups – Indica and Sativa.
-Each has its uses, benefits, and side-effects.
-And, to capture the best of both groups, farmers and cultivators have bred hybrids over time.
+Cannabis has been used for ages in religious rituals, medical practices, and simple pleasures.
+As a plant, it has fallen into two groups—Indica and Sativa.
+Each has its uses, benefits, and side effects.
+To capture the best of both groups, farmers and cultivators have bred hybrids over time.

 Why do Indica?

-Cannabis Indica is a name that gives credit to its origins in India and the surrounding region in Asia.
-It is characterized by broad leaves on a short, conical, and densely-branched plant.
-It favors cool highland area outdoors and climate control indoors.
+Cannabis Indica is a name that credits its origins in India and the surrounding region in Asia.
+It is characterized by broad leaves on a short, conical, and densely branched plant.
+It favors cool highland areas outdoors and climate control indoors.

 Its preference for cool environments shows in dense resin and terpenes.
-Its heavy concentration of CBD, necessary to sedating and soothing medical afflictions, offsets its psychoactive THC.
+Its heavy concentration of CBD, necessary for sedating and soothing medical afflictions, offsets its psychoactive THC.

-Indica aroma and taste favor earth, woods, skunk, and sugary fruits.
-Users recognize scents of rosemary and sage from the plant’s oils that come from pinene, an organic compound found in turpentine and other pine tree products.
+Indica's aroma and taste favor earth, woods, skunk, and sugary fruits.
+Users recognize the scents of rosemary and sage from the plant's oils, which contain pinene, an organic compound found in turpentine and other pine tree products.

-That same pinene has a history in folk remedies for bronchitis, congestion, and skin irritations.
+That same pinene has a history of folk remedies for bronchitis, congestion, and skin irritations.
 Those same practitioners recommend it for improving mental energy and intellectual focus.
-One study reported by the National Institutes of Health reported testing on animals that leant “pharmacological credence to the suggested folkloric uses of the plant in the management and control of painful, arthritic and other inflammatory conditions.”
+One study by the National Institutes of Health reported testing on animals that leaned "pharmacological credence to the suggested folkloric uses of the plant in the management and control of painful, arthritic and other inflammatory conditions."

 Cannabis Indica strains are analgesic.
-They relax and sedate thanks to their CBD.
-So, instead of the “trip” you might expect from marijuana, the “stone” hits you in the legs and body.
-That knockout is benefit enough for some, but it is also palliative for those suffering from chronic pain, spasms, and other medical problems.
+They relax and sedate, thanks to their CBD.
+So, instead of the "trip" you might expect from marijuana, the "stone" hits you in the legs and body.
+That knockout is beneficial enough for some, but it is also palliative for those suffering from chronic pain, spasms, and other medical problems.

 As for those medical benefits, we lack the thorough research to speak authoritatively.
 But, the anecdotes from personal experience have accumulated attention and reputation.
 Medical practitioners who support marijuana therapies recommend cannabis treatments for anxiety, appetite problems, chronic pain, muscle spasms, sleep deprivation, and more.

-Users of well-known Indica strains like Granddaddy Purple, Bubba Kush, and Northern Lights, report dry mouth as the only significant negative side-effect of using Indica strains.
+Users of well-known Indica strains like Granddaddy Purple, Bubba Kush, and Northern Lights report dry mouth as the only significant negative side effect of using These strains.

 Why do Sativa?

-Cannabis Sativa is a product of the equatorial climate which explains its tall (up to 20 feet), slender-leafed plants.
-These large plants produce a much higher yield of powerful weed than Indica plants.
+Cannabis Sativa is a product of the equatorial climate, which explains its tall (up to 20 feet), slender-leafed plants.
+These large plants produce a much higher yield of robust weeds than Indica plants.

-Sativa strains invariably have a high density of THC.
-And, depending on the respective strain’s balance with CBD, Sativa can pack a wallop.
-Effects are cerebral, tripping, and possibly paranoiac.
+Sativa strains invariably have a high THC density.
+Depending on the respective strain's balance with CBD, sativa can pack a wallop.
+The effects are cerebral, tripping, and possibly paranoiac.
 The THC density assures creativity and energy and/or euphoria and joy.

-Sativa flavors and aromas favor vary across the phenotype, but true Sativas are usually diesels and hazes which assures you diesel aromas with under-tastes of fruit.
-But, you won’t find the strong, cushy, and sweet fruit touches of the Indica strains.
+Sativa flavors and aromas vary across the phenotype, but true Sativas are usually diesel and hazes, which assure diesel aromas with undertastes of fruit.
+However, you won't find the strong, cushy, and sweet fruit touches of the Indica strains.

 Even the prestigious Mayo Clinic reports, "The plant has been studied as a potential treatment for many conditions, including chronic skin disorders, cancer-related weakness and weight loss, chronic pain, Huntington's disease, sleep disorders, eye disease, multiple sclerosis, and schizophrenia.
 The most significant benefits have been seen in the treatment of chronic pain and multiple sclerosis.
 Marijuana may help reduce eye pressure in people who have glaucoma."